grimme-lab/qc2-teaching/doc/install.rst

 .. code-block:: bash

-   sudo apt install gfortran make atom vim
+   sudo apt install git gfortran make atom vim

 .. note::

    Some packages, especially ``vim`` and ``make`` might already be installed on your system, but it does not harm to include them here again.

+For the programming course we recommend to use the Fortran package manager (fpm), which can be downloaded from `here <https://github.com/fortran-lang/fpm/releases>` or setup from conda-forge as described in :ref:`fpm from conda`.

 After having installed the necessary software, you need to download the `course material`_.